 Tyson Gay biography

 Born in Kentucky in 1982, Tyson Gay has been ranked No. 1 in the world in the 100-meter dash twice in his career.
 A hamstring injury in 2008 prevented Gay from making it to the finals in the 100 at the 2008 Olympic Games.
-He placed fourth in the 100 at the 2012 Olympic Games in London, finishing behind American sprinter Justin Gatlin, who took the bronze medal.
+He placed fourth in the 100 at the 2012 Olympic Games in London, England, finishing behind American sprinter Justin Gatlin, who took the bronze medal.
 In July 2013, Gay publicly announced that he had tested positive for an unnamed banned substance two months earlier, according to the U.S. Anti-Doping Agency.

 Becoming a World Champion